ixofoundation/https-github.com-ixofoundation-ixo-protocol-tree-master-specification-did-ixo/README.md

 * **Lohan Spies** &lt;<a href="mailto:lohan.spies@ixo.world">lohan.spies@ixo.world</a>&gt;
 * **Shaun Conway** &lt;<a href="mailto:shaun.conway@ixo.world">shaun.conway@ixo.world</a>&gt;

-This specification is under active development at [https://github.com/interchainio/did-cosmos](https://github.com/interchainio/did-cosmos).

 ## Abstract

-**did:cosmos** is an IID method designed to refer to Cosmos-compatible on-chain assets.
+**did:ixo** is an IID method designed to refer to Interchain-compatible on-chain assets.

 Interchain Identifiers (IIDs) [[1]](#ref1) are a family of Decentralized Identifier methods which are purpose-designed to identify, refer to, and interact with digital assets within blockchain namespaces.